DanialArab/MLOps-Specialization/README.md

 ![](https://github.com/DanialArab/images/blob/main/MLOps-Specialization/deployment%20example.PNG)

 + ML Model code is almost 5 to 10 % of the whole project code
-+ This is called POC (proof of concept (happening in Jupyter Notebook) to production gap
++ This is called POC (proof of concept (developing in Jupyter Notebook)) to production gap